That's enough of unintentionally scary Christmas movies, it's time that I review a Christmas film directed by Bob Clark.

 personality and behaviors.
 But characters like the sorority girls, their

-parents, and so on and so fourth, just don't seem to be as fun or engaging as
+parents, and so on and so forth, just don't seem to be as fun or engaging as

 the other characters.
 They're not boring, or the worst of characters compared

-to what I seen in the slasher genre, they're just not all that appealing.
+to what I had seen in the slasher genre, they're just not all that appealing.

 At this point you may have probably noticed that most of the